-Birds & Exotics: YeastyBeasty RTU is rarely indicated for use with birds.
-Small exotics such as Guinea Pigs may experience fungal infections such as Ringworm, and can benefit from spot applications with YeastyBeasty RTU or from a bath with YeastyBeasty NEAT added to shampoo as described above.
-Chinchillas should not be treated topically with YeastyBeasty - and for them water-based diffusion is recommended with Open-Air - to permeate their fur with antifungal properties.
+Birds & Exotics: YeastyBeasty RTU is rarely indicated for use with birds due to their feathered status.
+Most often for birds with skin conditions, we will recommend starting with products such as Feathered Blend NEAT, Feathered Plus NEAT, or Skin Spray Base.
+Other exotics such as Guinea Pigs may experience skin conditions due to bacteria, fungus (ringworm), mites, and other issues, and can benefit from spot applications with YeastyBeasty RTU or from a bath with YeastyBeasty NEAT added to shampoo as described above.
+Chinchillas are generally not treated topically with most essential oils, due to their delicate haircoat.
+For Chinchillas, water-based diffusion with Open-Air is recommended - to permeate their fur with a variety of beneficial properties.
 For most exotic species - the use of CritterBoost is recommended initially - and then only if adequate responses are not seen - is the move towards YeastyBeasty RTU made.

 Dogs: Are the most likely to be in need of YeastyBeasty.
 Feet, ears, armpits, butts, necks, skin folds, and many other areas are commonly affected by yeast.
 It is important to have your veterinarian help to evaluate the issues at hand - and to still prescribe the proper traditional medications when needed.
 For me - I can avoid the use of steroids all together - when the proper antibiotic (often Cephalexin), antifungal (Ketoconazole), and essential oils are used in combination.
 For lesions such as hot spots - I may want to avoid adding too much moisture to the problem.
 Fractionated Coconut Oil is a bit too moisturizing in these situations - and I will tend towards using Skin Spray Base in a water-misting application.
 Water can dry faster, and not leave a residual "moisture" behind.
 For more difficult situations, or when Skin Spray Base has not yielded enough results, a water mist can be made with YeastyBeasty NEAT.